Free shipping on orders over $99*

 • Changes in vision.
 Tell your healthcare provider if you have changes in vision during treatment with Mounjaro.

-Mounjaro (combining GIP and GLP-1 receptor agonists) treats adults with type 2 diabetes, but is not for type 1 diabetes.
+Mounjaro (tirzepatide, combining GIP and GLP-1 receptor agonists) treats adults with type 2 diabetes.
 It has not yet been approved for children under the age of 16.

 The drug can lower blood sugar levels, but is not a cure for diabetes.
 Do not stop taking Mounjaro without consulting with a doctor.